 The Australian Federal Police (AFP) is one of the key Commonwealth authorities that investigates money laundering.
-Let’s take a look at a couple of operations the AFP is involved in.
+We take a look at a number of AFP joint investigations.

 What is Operation Zanella?